Marriage Counselling:

 Communication Gap: You cannot share your true feelings with your partner.
 You feel judgemental, vulnerable, and misunderstood.

-Lack of Physical Intimacy: When a lack of physical relationship or your marriage doesn’t have consummation, the time is to visit a marriage counsellor.
+Lack of Physical Intimacy: When there is a lack of physical intimacy or your marriage has not been consummated, it is time to visit a marriage counsellor.

-Sake of Kids: Marriage counselling is required when a couple feels they are in the marriage just for the kids’ sake.
+For the sake of the Kids: Marriage counselling is required when a couple feels they are in the marriage just for the sake of the kids.

 Antagonistic: When you see your partner as a villain in the marriage?
 You resent them, and whatever they do seems wrong to you.

-In-Laws Interference: It is better to approach a marriage counsellor when in-law issues and cultural differences are present.
+In-Laws Interference: It is better to approach a marriage counsellor when in-law issues and cultural differences exist.

 Addiction: A person has an addiction to drugs, alcohol, gambling, pornography, mobile, internet, Etc. It’s hard for a person with a substance use disorder to accept that.